 Neko Harbour and Paradise Bay – Weddell seals can occasionally be found hauled out on the beach here, and a gentoo penguin colony overlooks a spectacular glacier, which is sometimes quite active in calving icebergs.
 In Zodiacs cruise among these fantastic shapes sculpted by wind and water.
-Later, the Sea Spirit navigates the scenic waters of Paradise Bay, where Chile and Argentina both maintain bases.
+Later, the ship navigates the scenic waters of Paradise Bay, where Chile and Argentina both maintain bases.

 Enjoy two days at sea to relax, sort through your photos, and attend lectures recapping your Antarctic adventures.
 On deck, keep watch for seabirds and the whales that are frequently seen in these waters.

 Disembark in Ushuaia and transfer to the airport for your flight home.

-Accommodations as outlined in the itinerary; onboard meals and welcome dinner in Ushuaia, including soft drinks, beer, and wine with lunch and dinner; group transfers; services of the expedition staff, including lectures, briefings, slide/film shows; landing and port fees; parka; gratuities; limited medical expense coverage and emergency evacuation insurance.
+Accommodations and activites as per the itinerary; onboard meals and welcome dinner in Ushuaia, including soft drinks, beer, and wine with lunch and dinner; group transfers; services of the expedition staff, including lectures, briefings, slide/film shows; landing and port fees; parka to keep; boots on loan (sizes not guaranteed); gratuities; limited medical expense coverage and emergency evacuation insurance*.
 Subject to change at any time.

 All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation travel insurance; items of a personal nature such as laundry, bar charges and alcoholic beverages other than those listed as included, email/Internet/fax/telephone charges, etc; fuel surcharge may apply.